Kara Tointon

-Kara Louise Tointon (born 5 August 1983) is an English actress, known for portraying the role of Dawn Swann in the BBC soap opera EastEnders.
+Kara Louise Tointon (born 5 August 1983) is an English actress, known for playing Dawn Swann in the BBC soap opera EastEnders.
 In 2010, she won the BBC competition series Strictly Come Dancing, and in 2015, she appeared as Maria in the ITV live production of The Sound of Music Live.
+She also played Erica Stoke in the eighth season of Lewis.

-Early life
+Early life and education

-Tointon was born to parents Ken (b.
-1948) and Carol Tointon (1957-2019).
-Together with her actress sister, Hannah (born 1987), Tointon was brought up in Leigh-on-Sea.
-Both sisters attended St Michael's School, Leigh, and St Hilda's School, Westcliff-on-Sea, Essex.
-Tointon was diagnosed with dyslexia at age seven.
-She had speech and drama lessons.
-Tointon's debut in acting was when she played Brigitta in the local amateur dramatic society's version of The Sound of Music at the Cliffs Pavilion, Westcliff-on-Sea.
+Kara Tointon was born on 5 August 1983 in Basildon, Essex, England, to parents Ken and Carol Tointon.
+Together with her actress sister, Hannah (born 1987), Tointon was brought up in Leigh.
+Both sisters attended St Michael's School, Leigh, and St Hilda's School, Westcliff.

+As described by her father, Ken, in interview, "Kara started to go to speech and drama lessons [at age] seven", and was diagnosed with dyslexia at "about seven-and-a-half".
+Soon after she began her related lessons, Tointon played Brigitta in a local amateur dramatic society's version of The Sound of Music at the Cliffs Pavilion, Westcliff.
+Tointon went on to "compete[ at] a high level in gymnastics and in national diving competitions".